High-temperature superconductivity from kinetic energy: Towards realistic regime of

 \section{Towards realistic regime of $J_\perp \sim t$}

 So far, we have demonstrated a superconductor with $T_c/t $ as large as $0.5$ in the infinite $J_\perp$ limit by studying the ideal ESD model.
-The real material might always be in the regime of finite $J_\perp/t$.
-The question is how robust the superconductor is under decreasing $J_\perp/t$.
-In this section, we show the evolution under tuning $J_\perp/t_0$ in the double-Kondo model in Eq.~(\ref{eq:Ham_double_kondo}).
+However,the real material might always be in the regime of finite $J_\perp/t$.
+A crucial question arises: how robust is the superconductor under decreasing $J_\perp/t$?
+To address this question, we investigate the evolution of the system under variations in $J_\perp/t_0$ within the double-Kondo model described by Eq.~(\ref{eq:Ham_double_kondo}).
 For simplicity, we still take the $|J_K|\gg t$ limit but keep $J_\perp/t_0$ finite.
 We consider the positive and negative $J_K$ sides separately. $J_K\rightarrow -\infty$ and $J_K\rightarrow +\infty$ correspond to the bilayer type-II t-J model and one-orbital t-J model, respectively.
-The bilayer nickelate system should correspond to the negative $J_K$ side and one should use the type-II t-J model to study the finite $J_\perp/t_0$ regime.